-“Work hard, play hard” often rolls off the tongue of our storytellers when describing the ‘fun’ side of their organization.
+‘Work hard, play hard’ often rolls off the tongues of our storytellers when describing the “fun” side of their organization.
 The phrase aims to communicate the balance of hard work and meaningful, light-hearted relationships with colleagues.

-While having fun at work has been linked with numerous benefits — improving collaboration, creativity, and productivity, to name a few — how the company goes about creating that fun can tell a candidate a lot about what it would be like to work there.
+But ‘play hard,’ in particular, can mean different things at different companies.
 Does the fun typically happen during work, or after hours?
 Are team members obligated to go, or do they choose to take part?
 Does it center around alcohol, or is the “play” more well-rounded?

 How stories can show off your work-hard-play-hard culture: